sckott/baad_blog/ropensci.md

 [^TravisCI]: You can see the record of the automated [builds here](https://travis-ci.org/dfalster/baad/builds/)

 [^Cost]: Let's assume each dataset takes a single person 1 year to collect.
 If that person was paid at $60k p.a., and we add on-costs and costs of field work, the cost of each dataset might be $100k.
-The cost of the entire database is then 175 datasets * $100k per dataset = $17mill.
+The cost of the entire database is then 175 datasets * $100k per dataset = $17 million.

 [^line_endings]: something ....